Passerby saves Lowcountry woman from alligator attack

 The 911 call explained the sadness of another deadly attack, this one on Hilton Head Island in 2018.

-Good information especially in Beaufort County where more than half of all South Carolina alligator attacks have happened.
+More than half of all South Carolina alligator attacks have happened in Beaufort County.

 Half of those have occurred in the last decade.